Ten Steps for Business Creation

 Develop pre-business concepts

-We place staff on the ground, look around at existing businesses already running in the region, and speak with a variety of people to come up with ideas for new businesses in the locales where we want to work.
-These businesses can be of many sizes and compositions, but we are generally NOT looking to start microbusinesses.
+We place staff on the ground, identify existing businesses in the region, and speak with a variety of people to develop ideas for new businesses based on community needs and market demands.
+The potential size of the business will vary, but we are generally NOT considering microbusinesses.

 Apply rigorous research

-We work with a variety of funders to raise the required capital for a new business or the re-organization of an existing business needed to make it profitable.
+We work with a variety of funders to raise the start-up capital needs.

 Hire a professional and experienced business facilitator

-We bring on the right staff to start, restart, or grow a business.
-These are people who will manage the business, be supervised by TMP, and are teachable on what is required to create a trauma-informed workplace.
+We bring on the right staff to start, restart or grow a business.
+The Facilitator will manage the business, be supervised by TMP and be teachable on what is required to create a TI workplace.

 Advise, train and problem-solve with the business facilitator